Giorgio Sommer, Photographer

-Naples.
+photography in Naples.
 He was born in Frankfurt am Main,

+Germany.
 After beginning his career in Switzerland, he

-the wars of Italian unification, particularly the siege of Gaeta in early
+wars of Italian unification, particularly the siege of Gaeta in early 1861,

-1861, when the last Bourbon forces fell to the army of the new
+when the last Bourbon forces fell to the army of the new

 nation of Italy.
-He also documented for
+He also documented for the new

 Sommer’s main activity, however, was the kind of photography more attractive to tourists: landscapes and photographs of Greek and Roman ruins as well as photographic reproductions of paintings.
 He also manufactured reproductions of ancient vases and other artifacts.
 Sommer also photographed on Malta, in Sicily, Rome, Florence and Milan.
 He displayed internationally and received a number of awards.